-504.2(k) Joint Ties.
+504.2(I) Joint Ties.

-Joint ties shall be installed at the last two (2) downstream joints on any pipe run ending in an apron endwall that is constructed with reinforced concrete pipe or horizontal elliptical reinforced concrete pipe of any size.
+Joint ties shall be installed on any pipe run beginning or ending in an apron endwall that is constructed with reinforced concrete pipe or horizontal elliptical reinforced concrete pipe of any size.
+Ties shall be installed at the endwall joint and at the last two (2) joints in accordance with designs, dimensions, and details shown on Standard Detail Drawing 5.4.6.

-504.2(I) Storm Sewer Electronic Markers.
+504.2(m) Storm Sewer Electronic Markers.